bettergovph/bettergov/docs/Meilisearch.md

 VITE_MEILISEARCH_HOST=http://localhost
 VITE_MEILISEARCH_PORT=7700

-# Your master key (keep this secret!)
+# Your master key (keep this secret!
+Can be any value you choose)
-MEILISEARCH_MASTER_KEY=your_master_key_here
+# Example: aSampleMasterKey
+MEILISEARCH_MASTER_KEY=aSampleMasterKey

 # Search key for the frontend (we'll generate this in Step 4)
 VITE_MEILISEARCH_SEARCH_API_KEY=your_search_api_key_here

+# Perplexity API key (required for contractor data processing)
+# Get your key at: https://www.perplexity.ai/settings/api
+PERPLEXITY_API_KEY=your_perplexity_api_key_here
 ```

+**Important notes:**

-**Quick tip:** The master key is like your admin password - it can do everything.
-The search key is read-only, perfect for the frontend where users will be searching
+- The master key can be any value you choose (e.g., "aSampleMasterKey", "mySecretKey123", etc.) - it's like your admin password that can do everything
+- The search key is read-only, perfect for the frontend where users will be searching
+- As noted in the [Meilisearch docs](https://www.meilisearch.com/docs/learn/self_hosted/getting_started_with_self_hosted_meilisearch#running-meilisearch), the master key is required for production but can be any value for local development

 #### Step 3: Fire Up Meilisearch